 Introduction

 Pareto is a lightweight React SSR framework built on Vite 7.
-It gives you server-side rendering with streaming, file-based routing, built-in state management, and static site generation — without the complexity of larger frameworks.
+It gives you server-side rendering with streaming, file-based routing, and built-in state management — without the complexity of larger frameworks.

 Why Pareto?